AnggaConni/VariablePlanner/README.md

 ## 📄 License

-MIT — free to use, fork, and modify.
+AGPL — free to use, fork, and modify.